HarshitVarshneyv/Thymeleaf-Web-Project/README.md

-📚 Project Name – Spring Boot & Thymeleaf Web Application
+📚 Project Name – Women security and Empowerment Web Application.

 🚀 Overview
 This is a Spring Boot web application built using Thymeleaf as the templating engine.
 The project demonstrates a well-structured, efficient, and user-friendly web platform with dynamic content rendering, form handling, and backend integration.
+Let the development of a comprehensive security platform for smart India Hacathons, including feature such as SOS, voice and video recording, developing anonymous system and scheme management.
+Providing the details of emergency numbers and providing the live location sending facility

 🔹 Features